technicalpickles/jeweler/README.markdown

     gem.version = '1.2.3'

 A common pattern is to have this in a version constant in your library.
-This is pretty convenient, because users of the library can know at runtime what version they are using easily.
+This is convenient, because users of the library can query the version they are using at runtime.

     # in lib/foo/version.rb
     class Foo